The Four Lies We Tell Ourselves About AI Interviews (And What Actually Works)

 AI for volume.
 Humans for nuance.
 Done in a fraction of the time.

 You can also reverse it: run a handful of exploratory human sessions first to figure out what questions actually matter, then validate those findings at scale with AI across hundreds of respondents.
+Mastercard uses exactly this approach, blending human-led research and AI to close the gap between what consumers say and what they actually do.

 Stop limiting yourself to “either/or.”
 Start thinking “yes, and.”